 Every place we’ve lived has had a favorite local hike – one that is close-by, accessible, and short – so that you can get out into the woods for a leg stretch without committing to an epic journey.
-There are actually several such hikes here in the southern Rogue River Valley but two that are mentioned in every local guidebook, in several newspaper and magazine articles, and on numerous websites, are Grizzly Peak, located on Bureau of Land Management (BLM) lands just east of Ashland, Oregon and Wagner Butte on the Rogue River-Siskiyou National Forest just west of Talent, Oregon (and just northwest of Ashland).
+There are actually several such hikes here in the southern Rogue River Valley but one that is mentioned in every local guidebook, in several newspaper and magazine articles, and on numerous websites, is Grizzly Peak, located on Bureau of Land Management (BLM) lands just east of Ashland, Oregon.
 After a four-day siege of wind, rain, clouds, and gloom, the LovedOne needed to muck about in the garden finishing some Fall planting and winterizing, while I needed to do some hiking.
-Grizzly, the easier of the two, seemed the obvious place to start, followed by the longer ascent of Wagner Butte, now wearing a good coating of snow from the recent storms.
+Grizzly Peak seemed the obvious place to start, followed by the longer ascent of Wagner Butte, now wearing a good coating of snow from the recent storms.

 The story goes that this peak was named for Southern Oregon’s last known grizzly bear, “Old Reelfoot”, who roamed the area for 50 years before it was shot by a 17-year-old hunter in 1890.
 When the trail (BLM trail guide) is open (snow-free), summiting Grizzly is an easy ~5 mile (~800 feet of elevation gain) lollipop loop hike (3 miles for the loop and 2 miles out-and-back on the connector trail), with most of the initial, gradual climb in a cool, shaded forest, followed by big views.
 Access is all on paved roads and there’s room for about 8-10 cars at the trailhead, along with a pit toilet.
 In winter, when snow (the summit plateau sits between 5,700 and 5,900 feet) can smother the trail and some portion of the access road, Grizzly becomes a moderate to difficult, but fun, snowshoe hike.
 Along the trail are several viewpoints, where you can see the Crater Lake Rim and Mount Thielsen to the north, catch a glimpse of Mount McLoughlin to the northeast, look right out at Mount Shasta, Pilot Rock, and Mount Ashland to the south, and west to Wagner Butte and Grayback Mountain.
 During the spring and early summer wildlflower season, this area hosts up to 300 different species of flowering plants, including Tall Bugbane (Cimicifuga elata), growing here at the southern-most limit of its geographic range.
 The downside of most local hikes is often their popularity and Grizzly is no exception.
 There can be a half dozen cars at this trailhead at any time and on hot summer weekends parked cars can stretch down the access road.
 The pit toilet’s extraordinarily robust supply of tissue is some kind of testament to this trail’s popularity!